simonsmith/postcss-at2x/README.md

 ## Differences from rework-at2x

 * Supports multiple background images and `background` shorthand with properties.
 See `test/fixtures/` for examples.

-* Retina rules are grouped into one media query where possible

 See [PostCSS](https://github.com/postcss/postcss/) docs for examples for your environment.